Nuisance Species

 - Coyote Conflicts - Coyotes provide a great deal of benefits to New Yorkers thru observation, photography, hunting and trapping.
 However, not all interactions are pleasant.
 Some coyotes in suburbia have lost their fear of people.
 This can result in a dangerous situation.

-- Nuisance Gulls - Gulls are a valuable natural resource, native to New York State, that provide important recreation and enjoyment to bird watchers and the general public, but large numbers of gulls, primarily Ring-billed, Herring, and Great Black-backed Gulls, create property damage and health concerns.
+- Nuisance Gulls - Gulls are a valuable natural resource in New York State that provide important recreation and enjoyment to bird watchers and the general public, but large numbers of gulls may become a nuisance, often causing property damage and raising health concerns.
+This page pertains to the management of nusiance gull populations.

 - Stop Feeding Waterfowl - Feeding wild ducks and geese is actually harmful to the wildlife population.